 Caistor Arts and Heritage Centre

 Caistor’s heritage has remained undiscovered for so many years and this project has provided the opportunity to tell the story about Caistor.
-In the Centre you will see interpretive panels about Caistor’s past including a massive print of the 1907 ordnance survey map and a 6 metre long time line describing Caistor’s history from 8000BC to the present day.
-We are sure you will find this really interesting and exciting and want to spend time reading about important dates in Caistor’s past..
+In the Centre you will see interpretive panels about Caistor’s past including a massive print of the 1907 ordinance survey map and a 6 metre long time line describing Caistor’s history from 8000BC to the present day.
+We are sure you will find this really interesting and exciting and want to spend time reading about important dates in Caistor’s past.

 A visit to Hull and East Yorkshire is the start of a great journey.
 Whether walking and cycling on the Yorkshire Wolds or enjoying a city break in Hull you will have a fantastic visit.
 Visit the Yorkshire Coast for the best place to see sea birds in England, at RSPB Bempton or spend time exploring the coves and open sandy beaches.
 Visit Hull, the UK City of Culture 2017, and explore its historic old town heart and cultural venues.
 All of the city’s museums and galleries are free to enter so spend some time in the Ferens gallery or immerse yourself in Hull’s maritime history at the Maritime Museum.
 Take a city tour or take it at your own pace following the famous fish trail.